Prostaglandin F receptor: Hair growth

 Since FP receptors are expresses in human dermal papillae and the use of FP agonists to treat glaucoma has as a side-effect an increase in eyelash growth, it has been suggested that FP agonists may be useful for treating baldness.
 This is supported by studies in the stump-tailed Macaque primate model of androgen-induced scalp alopecia which have found that the FP agonist, latanoprost, promotes scalp hair growth.
 These studies have not yet been translated into baldness therapy in humans.

 Reproduction

-FP receptor activation contributes to the regression of the corpus luteum and thereby the estrus cycle in many species of farm animals.
+FP receptor activation contributes to the regression of the corpus luteum and thereby the estrous cycle in many species of farm animals.
 However, it does not make these contributions in mice and its contribution to these functions in humans is controversial.
-The receptor has been in use as a target for decades to regulate the estrus cycle as well as to induce labor in pregnant farm animals FP gene knockout in female mice blocks parturition.
+The receptor has been in use as a target for decades to regulate the estrous cycle as well as to induce labor in pregnant farm animals FP gene knockout in female mice blocks parturition.
 That is, these FP-/- mice fail to enter labor even if induced by oxytocin due to a failure in copus luteum regression and consequential failure to stop secreting progesterone (declining progesterone levels trigger labor).
 Studies with monkey and human tissues allow that FP receptors may have a similar function in humans.